 - The details of the writing assignment will be announced later.
-The assignment file must be received by email, before the dates and times in above.
+The assignment file must be received by email, before the date and time in above.
 You Have to Use Your UofT Email Account to Send the Assignment Files.
 The deadline will not be extended.
 No excuse like network failure or system interruption ... is acceptable.
 If you miss the writing assignments, they cannot be substituted by anything else

-- There will be a few weekly or bi-weekly assignments, which will be graded in each of two semesters with the total weights in the table.
+- There will be a few on-line assignments through Blackboard portal, which will be graded in each of two semesters with the total weight of 15%.
 If you miss any of the graded assignments, they cannot be substituted by anything else.
+The information for these assignments will be posted in advance on the portal.